OA and Fisheries Management

 The authority publishes the decision with the following justification, grounded in asset accounting concepts:

 "The 2024 physical asset account for snapper stock shows closing biomass of 40,600 tonnes, 26% below the B_MSY reference level of 55,000 tonnes.
-Gross catch of 10,500 tonnes exceeded sustainable yield of 8,500 tonnes, resulting in depletion of 2,000 tonnes of stock capital.
+Total removals of 10,800 tonnes (gross catch 10,500 plus IUU 300) exceeded sustainable yield of 8,500 tonnes, resulting in depletion of 2,300 tonnes of stock capital.
 To reverse this trajectory and rebuild the stock asset to sustainable levels within 10 years, the 2025 Total Allowable Catch is set at 7,000 tonnes.
 This reduction allows net stock growth of approximately 1,500 tonnes per year.
 Continued monitoring through annual asset accounts will track rebuilding progress, and the TAC will be adjusted as the stock approaches the MSY target."

 Step 5: Monitor rebuilding through subsequent accounts